-If your organization is using Azure Active Directory (AAD) for single sign-on (SSO), then you should consider connecting Ardoq to your AAD instance.
+If your organization is using Azure Active Directory (Azure AD) for single sign-on (SSO), then you should consider connecting Ardoq to your Azure AD instance.
 This has plenty of benefits:

 No additional login step required to use Ardoq.

-Leverage the existing security policies for users in your AAD tenant (password policies, required two-factor authentication, etc) to keep data in Ardoq secure.
+Leverage the existing security policies for users in your Azure AD tenant (password policies, required two-factor authentication, etc) to keep data in Ardoq secure.

 Seamless user provisioning and life-cycle management.